miguelcoria94/jubilant-fortnight/README.md

 7. Write **one** unit test per pure module (`resources`, `conditions`, `weather._wmo_code_to_condition`).
 8. **§3.3** Inject `Random` into `loop.resolve_turn` and a couple of event choice functions.

-The first three are the difference between "it doesn't run" and "it runs."
-Everything else is polish.
+The app runs.
+These fixes turn "it runs for me on my machine, for now" into "it runs anywhere, and I can explain it."

 ---

 ## 7. Reminder: what reviewers actually grade on

 For a junior-role take-home, the rubric is usually:
-1. **Does it run?** (§1 bugs are fatal here.)
+1. **Does it run?** (§1 bugs are silent landmines — app starts but misbehaves.)
 2. **Is the code readable?** (Naming, module organization, comments that explain *why*, not *what*.)
 3. **Does the candidate understand the tradeoffs they made?** (That's what §5 prepares you for.)
 4. **Is there any testing?** (One test file > zero test files.)